quintype/malibu/tutorial/preview.md

 All the stories in the home page will be replaced by the story being previewed.

-Export the above components and utilize it in the pick-component file

 ### 5. Utilize StoryPreview and HomePreview in app/isomorphic/pick-component.js

 ```javascript